Who are we?

 Do we only write about Neurodiversity?

 We foster the work of Neurodivergent and Mad storytellers, so all stories we tell are Neurodivergent or Mad stories in some sense.
-That said, the interests and perspectives of our writers are just as diverse as Neurotypical writers, and as such, we have write about a vast array of ideas and topics.
+That said, the interests and perspectives of our writers are just as diverse as those of neurotypical writers, and as such, we have written about a vast array of ideas and topics.